 For example, if a 55 year old and 85 year old had the same property value, the 85 year old would be able to release more equity.
 This is illustrated in the table below.

 Examples of how much equity you could release

 The table below provides an idea of how much cash you could release if you're eligible for equity release.

 |Your home's value|

-Remember, taking out equity release is a big decision – so consider the pros and cons first.
-Make sure you consider your alternative options and speak to a professional financial adviser.
-You’ll also want to talk to your family, as it will reduce the inheritance you can leave.
-Have a read through our handy equity release guide to explore the details.
+You'll also want to talk to your family, as equity release will reduce the inheritance you can leave.
+Have a read through our equity release guide to explore the details.